-While it’s common not to want to return to work right after a vacation or long weekend, the daily struggle to get out of bed may mean you’ve pushed too hard at one job, like Eevee did.
-Or perhaps you’re feeling like Glynnis, who couldn’t sit down for dinner without picking up her phone to check email.
+While it’s common not to want to return to work right after a vacation or long weekend, the daily struggle to get out of bed may mean you’ve pushed too hard at one job, as Eevee did.
+Or perhaps you’re feeling like Glynnis, who couldn’t sit down for dinner without the urge to respond to an email.

 It’s crucial to notice this internal struggle when it comes up and make a conscious effort to schedule free time each day to check-in with yourself.
 How are you feeling?
 What are your stress levels throughout the day?
-Are you feeling exhausted at the end and beginning of each work day?
+Have you taken a break today?
+Are you feeling exhausted at the end and beginning of each workday?

-It’s also important to have a conversation with your manager about what work-life balance means to you and to explain that you really appreciate “offline” hours in which you’re unavailable for work issues.
-Confronting these warning signs before it comes to ditching your entire career for good is important, as finding a new job and new passion can be even more daunting.
+It’s also helpful to have a conversation with your manager about what work-life balance means to you and to explain that you really appreciate “offline” hours in which you’re unavailable for work issues.
+Confront these warning signs before it comes to ditching your entire career for good, as finding a new job and new passion can be even more daunting.

 How Did You Reach Destination Burnout?

 Still not sure if you’re experiencing burnout?
-These are the most common symptoms according to Mayo Clinic:
+These are the most common symptoms of employee burnout according to Mayo Clinic:

-- Irritable or impatient with co-workers, customers, or clients
+- Feeling irritable or impatient with co-workers, customers, or clients

 - Extreme difficulty concentrating on tasks